 Orangesoft is an official WANNA partner, so we harnessed the power of WANNA SDK to add virtual try-ons to the client’s app.
 The app presents a new, engaging experience for customers powered by 3D geometry algorithms and AR tech.

 Now, customers can try on and choose a favorite shoe model and color from the comfort of their homes.
 The app got 3,000+ try-ons during its first months and reduced returned item rates.

-Our mobile experts will find the way to load your mobile app solution with AR and open new business opportunities.
+Our mobile experts will find a way to load your mobile app solution with AR and open new business opportunities.
 Leave the tech part to us – let’s discuss your project today.